An intersectional framework for counterfactual fairness in risk prediction: Introduction

 \subsubsection{Related work}

-This counterfactual framework differs from a similarly named area of work in which counterfactuals are with respect to the protected characteristic rather than treatment assignment \cite{yangCausalIntersectionalityFair2020} \cite{kusnerCounterfactualFairness}.
-This alternative framework considers potential outcomes in a world in which a person belonged to a different group, e.g. were of a different race or gender.
-However, the validity of causal assumptions in this approach is difficult to establish, particularly in the case of socially constructed characteristics like race or gender \cite{fawkesSelectionIgnorabilityChallenges2022, rubinStatisticsCausalInference1986}.
-Further, this is not the relevant counterfactual for settings in which risk predictors guide interventions \cite{costonCounterfactualRiskAssessments2020}, so we do not take this approach
+This counterfactual framework differs from a similarly named area of work in which counterfactuals are defined with respect to the protected characteristic rather than treatment assignment (e.g. \cite{kusnerCounterfactualFairness2017}), and which considers potential outcomes in a world in which a person belonged to a different group, e.g. were of a different race or gender.
+However, the validity of causal assumptions in this approach is difficult to establish, particularly in the case of socially constructed characteristics like race or gender (\cite{fawkesSelectionIgnorabilityChallenges2022, rubinStatisticsCausalInference1986}).
+Further, as \cite{costonCounterfactualRiskAssessments2020} discuss, this is not the relevant counterfactual for settings in which risk predictions guide interventions, so we do not take this approach.